ssenior45/ssenior45.github.io/README.md

 Then headers (h1, h2 etc) become the TOC entries.

+**Appears this happens even without the div at the start**

 Always start a post with an introductory paragraph.
 This will appear on the home page of the blog as the excerpt and also will look better when you are social sharing (see below).

+# Paragraphs and line spacing

+To force a line-break you must enter:

+"<br/>" (without the quotes)

+manually in your post.

+Write the post first then proof read and visually inspect it and add any where you see fit is generally the recommended approach.

 # Meta-Tags